 Searching a database directly and then using Direct export to get the references into your library is the best method, or downloading and importing references if the first option is not available.

 However, the Online Search can work well when searching Library catalogues.
-It is possible to use it to download records from our own catalogue.
+It is possible to use it to download records from our own catalogue this way.
 For best results make sure that your search is specific and well constructed - too general a search might retrieve thousands of useless records and it not easy to refine your search once you have your results.

-See our guide for instructions on using the Online Search to download references from our catalogue.
-Note that it also possible to search Enterprise directly and select 'Export to EndNote (RIS)' from the Actions menu.
+Note that it also possible to search our Enterprise catalogue directly and select 'Export to EndNote (RIS)' from the Actions menu.

 If you don't already have the 'U Reading' in the list of Online Search connections you will need to download our connection file via the link below.